Privacy Policy

 • OTF follows the Ontario Archives and Recordkeeping Act 2006, for retention and disposal requirements for personal information.

-• OTF’s Agency Head shall ensure that only those individuals who need a record for the performance of their duties have access to it and take the necessary steps to protect the organization’s personal information records from accidental destruction.
+• Only those individuals who need a record for the performance of their duties have access to it and take the necessary steps to protect the organization’s personal information records from accidental destruction.

-• OTF’s Agency Head shall ensure that every contract for data collection and processing be subject to a Threat Risk Assessment and Privacy Impact Assessment.
+• Contracts for data collection and processing are subject to a Threat Risk Assessment.

 • OTF Board members, volunteers and staff, must sign and follow a Code of Conduct and Ethics that includes a commitment to “Store, handle, and transfer all records, in all formats, in a way that attends to the needs of OTF and its stakeholders for privacy and security.”

-• OTF provides contact information for questions or concerns about any collection, use or disclosure of personal information by us, or about a request for access to personal information in our custody and control.
+• OTF provides contact information for questions or concerns about any collection, use or disclosure of personal information by OTF, or to request access to personal information in its custody and control.

 Breach: The result of an unauthorized access to, or collection, use or disclosure of personal information.